lwamzeche/Algorithm-Hardware-Co-Design/README.md

 <img width="913" height="321" alt="Screenshot 2026-06-09 at 9 53 35 AM" src="https://github.com/user-attachments/assets/923be551-e4e9-4c59-9d33-52352a4be17a" />

-### why does INT4 weights speed things up but INT4 KV-cache slows things down?
+### Why does INT4 weights speed things up but INT4 KV-cache slows things down?

 Quantizing weights cuts the dominant cost (loading weights every step).
 Quantizing the KV-cache adds a per-step dequant on a comparatively small structure, so at these context lengths the overhead outweighs the bandwidth saved.
 It only pays off at very long contexts where the cache itself becomes the memory bottleneck.